The hidden economic indicator

 Next – Sunday morning I went shopping with Arlene (well, I was the porter for her purchases) on the other side of town and I ended up in a long conversation with John, a 58 year old cabbie who normally works nights, 6 days a week and has done for 30 years.

 John said that things had most definitely been on the up.
-“It will take some time but as usual we’ll get through.”
+They have been a consistent economic indicator.
+“It will take some time but as usual we'll get through.”
 I asked his thoughts on the double dip and he discounted it totally – “The city is spending again, the tourists are back, even the Americans are coming for a look.”

-So call the team to create a plan of how you can take advantage before the herd jump back in on +44 (0)207 923 6100 or direct on their mobiles.
+So call the team to create a plan of how you can take advantage of the good economy indicator before the herd jump back in on +44 (0)207 923 6100 or direct on their mobiles.